WithoutHaste/BergeOutlineEditor/README.md

 Python:
 - Navigate to `python` folder > Run `python3 app_berge_outline_editor.py`.

+## Keyboard Commands

+When inside a section (textbox):
+- Shift+Enter will insert a new section sibling after the current one.

 ## Architecture

 Jumping between Python and C++, depending on which seems easier.